druce/druce.github.io/_posts/2016-01-01-key-escrow-a-case-study-in-using-the-blockchain-for-transparency.md

 Basically this is about giving someone a [TSA lock](https://theintercept.com/2015/09/17/tsa-doesnt-really-care-luggage-locks-hacked/) to your phone and promising to keep it really really safe unless a legit law enforcement request is received.
 Of course, legitimacy is [in the eye of the beholder](https://theintercept.com/2015/12/30/spying-on-congress-and-israel-nsa-cheerleaders-discover-value-of-privacy-only-when-their-own-is-violated/).

 One place where the real-world analogy breaks down is that any backdoor, in theory, enables industrial-scale exploitation.
-Potentially, it&#8217;s not just making it possible to open a car trunk that contains a body but more like requiring cars made out of material that&#8217;s transparent to the state.
+Potentially, it’s not just making it possible to open a car trunk that contains a body but more like requiring cars made out of material that’s transparent to the state.
 And then counting on due process to make it not infringe on the 4th Amendment and freedom from constant state surveillance.

 The problem is, the folks at the NSA, CIA, DIA are in the deception business, and feel they have a moral imperative that demands deceiving the enemy, which in turn demands deceiving [(lying to)](http://thehill.com/policy/technology/241508-spy-head-had-absolutely-forgotten-about-nsa-program) the public.

-I don&#8217;t even blame them, they have a job with a lot of risk, no real glory.
-Their job is to do what they can with the tools they&#8217;re given, and probably take the fall for &#8216;not connecting the dots&#8217; even when they pretty much [connected the dots](http://www.nytimes.com/2012/09/11/opinion/the-bush-white-house-was-deaf-to-9-11-warnings.html?_r=0).
+I don’t even blame them, they have a job with a lot of risk, no real glory.
+Their job is to do what they can with the tools they’re given, and probably take the fall for ‘not connecting the dots’ even when they pretty much [connected the dots](http://www.nytimes.com/2012/09/11/opinion/the-bush-white-house-was-deaf-to-9-11-warnings.html?_r=0).

-Hillary talks about a Manhattan Project for cybersecurity&#8230;the truth is there is no way to create a magic bullet that can only be fired by the good guys, and there has been a $10b annual Manhattan project for years to enable the NSA to undermine and exploit the tech industry&#8217;s security.
+Hillary talks about a Manhattan Project for cybersecurity…the truth is there is no way to create a magic bullet that can only be fired by the good guys, and there has been a $10b annual Manhattan project for years to enable the NSA to undermine and exploit the tech industry’s security.

 So, I really thank Tim Cook for standing up to useful idiots who say Apple enables terrorists.

-But with the current level of stupidity, there&#8217;s a very real possibility it&#8217;s a losing battle against that accusation, especially if there actually is a terrorist attack that hits an investigation roadblock due to iPhone encryption.
+But with the current level of stupidity, there’s a very real possibility it’s a losing battle against that accusation, especially if there actually is a terrorist attack that hits an investigation roadblock due to iPhone encryption.

 If you go down the backdoor road, there has to be maximum real-time transparency and due process.
-That&#8217;s kind of what the blockchain is: a secure, open public ledger of transactions.
+That’s kind of what the blockchain is: a secure, open public ledger of transactions.
 They can be money transactions, or transfer of ownership of other rights or responsibilities, or any bits, really.

 So anyway, here is, as a thought experiment, how you can use the blockchain to enable transparency and due process in a key escrow scheme.